 That wasn’t quite the question by the way.
 You only have to have the license file on your CA. How many deployments are you running across where you have multiple CAs ?

-#12 Updated by Garrett Honeycutt over 1 year ago
+#12 Updated by Garrett Honeycutt almost 2 years ago

 Infrastructures where you need a separate master for each environment due to network segregation are quite common among enterprise users.
 In these infrastructures, each environment needs a CA and nodes in one environment cannot speak to another environment.